syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Pasting large text content

-When pasting a large text into the editor it displays "Attempting to reconnect" and then the text gets inserted.
-To achieve this, you can increase the SignalR size at the application level by adding the ‘signalR’ method with a larger buffer size(’1024000000’).
+When pasting a large text into the editor it displays `Attempting to reconnect` and then the text gets inserted.
+To achieve this, you can increase the SignalR size at the application level by adding the `signalR` method with a larger buffer size(1024000000).

 ### Blazor Server App